 7:20-9:15 PM Competition, Featured Speaker presentation

-March’s digital competition theme is Out on a Limb / Flight.
+July’s digital competition theme is an open theme.
 You can submit up to two images of your choice, provided the images were taken no longer than 2 years ago.
 Anthony Maddaloni will be the judge.

 Submissions are divided into three classes – Class 1 (novice), Class 2 (intermediate), and Class 3 (expert).
 Each club member is free to choose which class to enter; however, please review the new guidelines and select the class that you most closely qualify for.
 For more info, read this post about classes.

 The monthly NAPƒS digital competition is meant to be fun, inspirational, and educational.
 The judging and associated critiques are positive, supportive, and a useful learning tool.